educartj/video-maker-master/content/README.md

 # Content Folder

-Folder for downloaded or generated content
+Folder for download or generated content